-Alternate foods Energy inputs (feedstocks)
+Alternate Foods Energy inputs (feedstocks)

 Fish Algae grown because of ocean fertilization

 Bacteria Natural gas

 Leaf tea Green leaves and agricultural residues

 Mushrooms Wood

 Sugar produced by enzymes Leaf litter, agricultural residues

-Cattle, sheep, goats, horses, rabbits Leaf litter, agricultural residues, pre-
+Cattle, sheep, goats, horses, rabbits Leaf litter, agricultural residues, pre-decomposed wood

-Cellulose-digesting beetles decomposed wood Leaf litter, agricultural residues, pre- decomposed wood
+Cellulose-digesting beetles Leaf litter, agricultural residues, pre-decomposed wood

 Rats Pre-decomposed wood

 Chickens Pre-decomposed wood

 Pre-decomposed fiber Not applicable

-the literature that humans are capable of such noble behavior in a local crisis such as the famine in Ethiopia in 1984-85 and the 1992/1993 drought in Zimbabwe that did not result in a famine [49].
-However, there are also counter examples such as the Bengal, India famine in 1943 being much worse than the food supply shortfall [30].
-People have also been reluctant to adopt alternative foods [41].
+It was estimated that these food solutions would be feasible even without preparation.
+However, the core assumptions to that analysis are that people would cooperate globally, eat non-traditional foods such as insects, share information and trade food.
+There is evidence in the literature that humans are capable of such noble behavior in a local crisis such as the famine in Ethiopia in 1984-85 and the 1992/1993 drought in Zimbabwe that did not result in a famine (Von Braun, Teklu, & Webb, 1999).
+However, there are also counter examples such as the Bengal, India famine in 1943 being much worse than the food supply shortfall (Lazzaro, 2013).
+People have also been reluctant to adopt alternative foods (Shelomi, 2015).
 Aid from other countries for the U.S. would be unlikely as other countries would generally be struggling even more than the U.S. This paper considers such a scenario where global cooperation has broken down but does not consider the U.S. forcibly taking food from other countries due to moral repugnance and thus, the U.S. is left to feed itself.
 In order to provide planners with better cost estimates on various alternative food interventions, an analysis is performed with a numerical model to estimate the cost effectiveness of planning at the U.S. federal level, investing in research including experiments to prove the concepts, development of the technologies to demonstrate scalability, and training of professionals and citizens.
-A case study for this analysis is presented for a fullscale U.S.-Russia nuclear war.
+A case study for this analysis is presented for a full-scale U.S.-Russia nuclear war.
 For each of the four interventions, five cost effectiveness measures were determined: cost per life saved, benefit to cost ratio, net present value, payback time and internal rate of return.
 The results are discussed and conclusions are drawn about the cost effectiveness of food security preparations for extreme catastrophes.